jschuringa/review-scraper/README.md

 + pip (should come with 3.7 by default)

 ## Setup
-Disclaimer: I develop in a windows environment, so the unix commands come straight from the flask installation/quickstart guide.
+I develop in a windows environment, so the unix commands come straight from the flask installation/quickstart guide.
 I tested them using the linux shell in vs code, so they should work.
 HOWEVER I wasn't able to test the setups for Linux and Mac.
 In the worst case, see the links at the bottom to download the chrome drivers without using the setup files.

 + Navigate to project folder
 + Create virtual environment (please use venv so the chromedriver is in the correct place)